-Associate Professor of Public Health, Food Studies, and Nutrition, David B. Falk College of Sport and Human Dynamics
+Associate Dean of Research, Professor of Public Health, Falk College of Sport & Human Dynamics

 Dr. Katherine (Katie) McDonald is a Community Psychologist who uses ecological theory and social action research to understand and promote the community integration of individuals with disabilities.
 Her current research spans two core areas of inquiry.
 (1) Respectful, Inclusive Research Practices for Adults with Intellectual and Developmental Disabilities: Dr. McDonald has several projects involving the empirical study of human research ethics, with an emphasis on the research participation of adults with intellectual and developmental disabilities.
 Her long-term goal is to contribute an empirical perspective to respective, inclusive research practices for adults with intellectual and developmental disabilities.
 (2) Participatory Action Research Addressing Disparities: Dr. McDonald also conducts collaborative research with community-based organizations and community members on health, education and employment disparities experienced by individuals with disabilities.
 One long-standing collaboration is the Academic Autistic Spectrum Partnership in Research and Education (AASPIRE; www.aaspire.org ).
 AASPIRE conducts research on the needs of autistic adults through academic-autistic partnerships, including studies on access to quality healthcare and the online autistic community.
 With the Southeast ADA Center (www.sedbtac.org ), Dr. McDonald conducts research on understanding facilitators and persistent barriers to community participation among adults with disabilities.
 Other research projects involved collaborations with government and business collaborators to address the employment of individuals with disabilities and program evaluation capacity building with social service agencies serving ethnic and racial minorities with disabilities.